 - Another disadvantage of performance assessments is they are hard to assess reliably which can lead to inaccuracy and unfair evaluation.
 As with any constructed response assessment, scoring rubrics are very important.

-An example of holistic and analytic scoring rubrics designed to assess a completed product are in Table 39 and Table 40.
-A rubric designed to assess the process of group interactions is in Table 41.
+An example of holistic and analytic scoring rubrics designed to assess a completed product are in Exhibit 4 and Table 4.
+A rubric designed to assess the process of group interactions is in Table 5.